You might be thinking that telling about yourself to others is something very easy.

-Result – Under my leadership, we were able to reach beyond our target that too with in the deadline.
-This projects covered few other initiatives too and also helped to increase the sales by 10%.
+Result – Under my leadership, we were able to reach beyond our target that too within the deadline.
+This projects covered a few other initiatives too and also helped to increase the sales by 10%.

 III.
 Another method to answer “tell me about yourself” is the 3 step process’.

-The 3 step process to follow for answering ths s question is
+The 3 step process to follow for answering this question is

 1. Start with your introduction